Steve Gallardo

-Education
+Early life and career

-Gallardo, a fourth generation Arizonan, was born on October 25, 1968 to Jose Luis Gallardo and Alice Carrillo.
+Gallardo, a fourth generation Arizonan, was born on October 25, 1968, to Jose Luis Gallardo and Alice Carrillo.
 He grew up in Maryvale, Arizona.
 He attended grade school at Starlight Park Elementary School in the Cartwright Elementary School District and Trevor G. Browne High School in the Phoenix Union High School District.
 He continued his education at Rio Salado Community College.
 Gallardo served as Maricopa County Campaign Finance Director and Training Officer for 14 years.

-Local roles

 Janet Napolitano, former Governor of Arizona, appointed Gallardo to the Arizona Civil Rights Advisory Board, where he served from 1998 through 2002.
 In 2001, Gallardo was appointed to the Maryvale Village Planning Committee by the Phoenix City Council.
 Gallardo served on the Governing Board of the Cartwright Elementary School District beginning in 2001.
 He served through 2004, and was elected in 2010 to another four-year term.
 He also served on the Governing Board of the Phoenix Union High School District from 2004 through 2008.

+State legislature

 In February 2002, Gallardo resigned from Maricopa County Election Department and announced his candidacy for the Arizona House of Representatives.
 He was elected in November 2002 to represent Legislative District 13 covering areas of Maryvale, Glendale, Tolleson, Cashion, and Avondale.
 Gallardo was elected to the Arizona House of Representatives in 2002, 2004, 2006 and 2008.
 In January 2009, Gallardo stepped down from the Arizona House of Representatives to work for a consulting firm.
 Shortly after the enactment of Arizona SB 1070, the broadest and strictest anti-illegal immigration measure in the U.S., he announced his candidacy for Arizona State Senate for Legislative District 13.
 He was elected in November 2010 and reelected in 2012.
 In 2012, he sponsored legislation to repeal the anti-immigration legislation.